Updated: Nov 14, 2022

 They are propelled by Enner Valencia, who has played for West Ham and Everton, and has scored important goals in recent games, including an equaliser against Argentina in the qualifying stage.

-He is supported by Angel Mena on the right-wing, who has been playing well for Club Leon in Liga MX this season scoring 15 goals.
+He is supported by Angel Mena on the right-wing, who played well for Club Leon in Liga MX last season, scoring 14 goals.

 Defensively, Ecuador is strong too and is held together by Pervis Estupinan and Piero Hincapie in the left-back and centre-back positions.

-Estupinan made it to the Champions League semi-final this season with Villarreal, playing well throughout the campaign.
+Estupinan made it to the Champions League semi-final last season with Villarreal, playing well throughout the campaign, and earned himself a move to Premier League side Brighton over the summer.

 Felix Torres has been another standout player for Ecuador recently, another centre-back that brings goals to his game.
 Equalizing against Brazil during the qualifiers, he helped Ecuador see the match out and gain a vital point in the 1-1 draw.